 The mascot appears a little disconnected because they mask their true feelings with being entertaining.

-Significance of Family Roles
+Significance of Family Roles in Addiction Recovery

 For your addicted loved one to overcome their addiction each family member needs to heal the maladaptive behaviors and emotions that they have developed in response.